oliviacbishop/furesearch/Using FU Research Project Management.md

 Welcome to the Project page for this research repository.
 This is the page you will need to use to provide status updates on your research.

-* At the end of each week, mark your week or tasks as "done", with additional comments to report on the status of what you did. **This is very important!!
+* At the end of each week, make sure to change the status of your week or tasks, with additional comments to report on the status of what you did. **This is very important!!
 Do not forget to do this**

 ### Accessing the project page